WesH0use/AWS_Developer_Notes/SQS_Developmnt.md

 Amazon SQS leverages the AWS cloud to dynamically scale, based on demand.
 SQS scales elastically with your application so you don't have to worry about capacity planning and pre-provisioning.
 For most standard queues (depending on queue traffic and message backlog), there can be a maximum of approximately 120,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).

+## Your company has been hired to build a resilient mobile voting app for an upcoming music award show that expects to have 5 to 20 million viewers.
+The mobile voting app will be marketed heavily months in advance so you are expected to handle millions of messages in the system.
+You are configuring Amazon Simple Queue Service (SQS) queues for your architecture that should receive messages from 20 KB to 200 KB.
+Is it possible to send these messages to SQS?

+**Yes, the max message size is 256KB**

+The minimum message size is 1 byte (1 character).
+The maximum is 262,144 bytes (256 KB).